Frequently Asked Questions

 How long does it take to design and build an ADU?

-On average, the full process takes 8 to 12 months, including design, permitting, and construction.
+On average, the full process takes 12 months, including design, permitting, and construction.
 We manage everything in-house to streamline the timeline as much as possible.

 What types of ADUs can you build?